 When I started blogging, my goal was to pay all bills and travel at will.
 I also planned to share all my blogging successes with you.
 What I didn’t anticipate was just how much blog notoriety can distract you from your goals.
-And this is the great blogging paradox.
+And this situation is what I think of as the great blogging paradox.
+Let me explain…

 The Great Blogging Paradox